Locations:

 Not all inguinal hernias can be prevented, but you can do some things to lessen your risk:

-• Exercise regularly without putting too much strain on the groin.
-For example, aerobics, light weightlifting and yoga.
+• Exercise regularly without putting too much strain on your groin.
+For example, aerobics, light weightlifting and yoga

-• Keep your abdomen strong by doing core exercises, such as crunches.
+• Keep your abdomen strong by doing core exercises, like crunches

-Avoid certain types of exercise that put extra pressure on the abdominal wall and bottom of the pelvis:
+Avoid certain types of exercise that put extra pressure on your abdominal wall and bottom of your pelvis:

 Straining to poop can lead to an inguinal hernia.
-To prevent constipation and straining, drink plenty of water and exercise regularly.
+To prevent constipation and straining, drink plenty of water and get regular physical activity.
 You can also eat plenty of foods that are rich in fiber, including:

 • Fruits — especially berries — apples with the skin, oranges and pears.